-- Stop Novell Vibe. - 2 Start the Vibe installation program to reconfigure the Lucene Index Server settings.
+- 1 Stop Novell Vibe. - 2 Start the Vibe installation program to reconfigure the Lucene Index Server settings.

-For information on how to start the installation program, see Section 4.1.2, "Running the Linux Vibe Installation Program," on page 51 or Section 4.2.2, "Running the Windows Vibe Installation Program," on page 59. - 3 On the Choose Installation Type page, select Advanced, then click Next. - 4 Click Next until you reach the Lucene Configuration page.
+For information on how to start the installation program, see Section 4.1.2, "Running the Linux Vibe Installation Program," on page 59 or Section 4.2.2, "Running the Windows Vibe Installation Program," on page 67.

+- 3 On the Choose Installation Type page, select Advanced, then click Next. - 4 Click Next until you reach the Lucene Configuration page.

+× Novell Vibe 3 Installation Program

+Lucene Configuration

+Use the following fields to configure the Lucene index.
+N

+To run the Lucene index as a server, select Server from the drop-down list.
+You can run Lucene as a server on the same machine where the Vibe software is installed or on a remote machine.

+Enter the host name and edit the RMI port if the default port cannot be used.

+Max booleans 10000

+Merge factor 10

+Lucene configuration type: cal 🗸

+Host: localhost

+RMI Port: 1199

+Number of high availability search nodes: 2

-- 5 In the Lucene configuration type field, select server to activate additional fields.
+5 In the Lucene configuration type field, select server to activate additional fields.

 Host: Specify the hostname of the server where you installed the Lucene Index Server software.

-RMI Port: Use the same port number that you used when you installed the Lucene Index Server - RMI Port: Use the same port number that you used when you installed the Lucene Index Server software.
-The default RMI port is 1199. - 6 Click Next until you reach the Ready to Install page, then click Install. - 7 When the installation is complete, click Finish. - 8 Start Vibe.
+RMI Port: Use the same port number that you used when you installed the Lucene Index Server software.
+The default RMI port is 1199.

+- 6 Click Next until you reach the Ready to Install page, then click Install. - 7 When the installation is complete, click Finish. - 8 Start Vibe.